jeslynlamxy/ccrowdsourcing-platform-language-translations/README.md

 # LanguageBuddy Crowdsourcing Platform for Language Translations

-Implementation includes experiment modes that innovates upon language translation crowdsourcing methodologies, Where the creation of custom datasets has been automated with [Flores](https://github.com/facebookresearch/flores?fbclid=IwAR0WzmQ-E64cstn1zmYBZJbGzNMXuK87hr_RatfAxle6gNbvVPJWDTtLJ6Y).
+Implementation includes experiment modes that innovates upon language translation crowdsourcing methodologies, Where the creation of custom datasets has been automated thru python scripts that make use of the [Flores Dataset](https://github.com/facebookresearch/flores?fbclid=IwAR0WzmQ-E64cstn1zmYBZJbGzNMXuK87hr_RatfAxle6gNbvVPJWDTtLJ6Y).

 ## Credits to